 Guiding Principles #4 - The University of Guelph supports serving others, supporting people locally and beyond

-The University of Guelph is committed to Organizational Social Responsibility and recognizes the health benefits that can occur from employees actively engaging in issues to which they feel personally connected, such as volunteering in the community or protecting the environment.
+The University of Guelph is committed to community well-being and recognizes the health benefits that can occur from employees actively engaging in issues to which they feel personally connected, such as volunteering in the community or protecting the environment.
 The organization respects opportunities to work collaboratively and support people in need – locally, regionally, nationally, and internationally.
 This distinct part of our culture stems from a passion for building community spirit.

 Strategic Linkage: Nurturing a Distinctive University Culture, Stewarding Valued Resources.